 social and emotional development.
 This progression grid can support any subject leader or teacher of art to ensure progression of skills and knowledge.

-Art is taught through our creative curriculum.
+.
 At St Mary’s Art is taught as part of a thematic approach, with links being made to other areas of the curriculum where possible.
 St Mary’s follows the National Curriculum for Art in all year groups to enable children to make good progress from EYFS to Year 6.
 The school uses the Lancashire planning as a basis for what we teach.
 Lessons are taught through topics with half a term spent on each topic.
 Assessment is tracked on the school assessment system of Target Tracker in December and in June.

 Art and design learning is loved by teachers and pupils across school.
 Teachers have higher expectations and more quality evidence can be presented in a variety of ways.
 All children use technical vocabulary accurately and pupils are expected to know, apply and understand the matters, skills and processes specified.
 Children improve their enquiry